fleetdm/fleet/docs/Configuration/yaml-files.md

 - `pre_install_query.path` is the osquery query Fleet runs before installing the software.
 Software will be installed only if the [query returns results](https://fleetdm.com/tables) (default: `""`).
 - `post_install_script.path` is the script Fleet will run on hosts after installing software (default: `""`).
 - `self_service` specifies whether or not end users can install from **Fleet Desktop > Self-service**.
+- `labels_include_any` specifies whether software will only be available for install or installed (by policy automation) on hosts that **have any** of these labels.
+- `labels_exclude_any` specifies whether software will only be available for install or installed (by policy automation) on hosts that **don't have any** of these labels.

 #### Example